 - Be mindful of equipment: Heavy pieces of construction equipment can pose significant dangers to drivers in the best of circumstances.
 As you are entering a construction zone, take a rapid account of cranes, bulldozers, scaffolding, etc. in the area without distracting yourself from your regular driving responsibilities.
 If you have a passenger in the car, it might be useful to ask him or her to spot all the heavy equipment for you and keep their eyes on the closest ones.

-If you or a loved one do get hurt while traveling through a construction zone, you can depend on our Milwaukee personal injury law firm for honest and compassionate legal representation backed by 26+ years of trial-tested experience.
+If you or a loved one do get hurt while traveling through a construction zone, you can depend on our Wisconsin personal injury law firm for honest and compassionate legal representation backed by 26+ years of trial-tested experience.
 With our help, you might be able to collect fair and maximized compensation for your damages.
 Use an online contact form today to tell us what happened and set up a free initial consultation.